 Need a flu shot?
 Schedule an in-office appointment with your DCPP doc to get your yearly flu shot.
 Plus, from 10 a.m. to noon Saturday, Nov.
 12, Dr. Loughner will be holding a flu shot clinic in the parking lot of her new Wexford office at 1000 Brooktree Road.
 This will be held rain (or snow) or shine because there is a covered area in front of the building.

 Have questions about vaccines, boosters and more?
 We’re here to help you keep track of the latest health guidelines.
-The DCPP doctors have worked together to create online resources where you can learn about the latest on and .
+The DCPP doctors have worked together to create online resources where you can learn about the latest on COVID-19 and Monkeypox.

 Settle into fall with this easy, healthy and yummy weekday meal.

 1 large butternut squash, halved